foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/nord-witchhunter.md

 * **Frost Damage:** *Deals 30 Frost Damage to Health and Stamina.*
 * **Weakness to Frost:** *Reduces enemy Frost Resistance by 50% for 30 seconds.*
-* **Absorb Magicka:** *Absorbs 30 Magicka.
-Targets whose Magicka is depleted resist this effect.*
+* **Absorb Magicka:** *Absorbs 30 Magicka.*

 It's hard to say which is better of the Frost enchantments.
 Additional damage does not benefit from your multitude of perks however it's an additional way to apply slow effects to your enemies.
-Lowering their resistance is only beneficial if you've laid runes or summoned an atronach.
+Lowering their resistance is beneficial for subsequent arrows or if you've laid runes or summoned an atronach.
 You can choose both eventually, thankfully.
 Otherwise, *Absorb Magicka* can mitigate the drawback of the *Atronach Stone* if you're running into issues managing Magicka.

 #### Head